TACAS 2026

 • Hazem Torfah (Chalmers University of Technology, Sweden)

-• Yakir Vizel (The Technion, Israel)
+• Yakir Vizel (Technion, Israel)

 • Bow-Yaw Wang (Academia Sinica, Taiwan)